Your study is important to you, but somehow you are distracted and get stuck in something unproductive.

 When you do these, you have completed a single Pomodoro.

-This 25 minutes will have to be done three times until you’ll have 15-30 minutes break.
+This 25 minutes will have to be done three times until you have a 15-30 minute break.

 You can set a reminder for the 5 minutes break.